 A hat and face mask.

 Layers of clothing to keep you warm and dry.

-Clothing made of wool, polypropylene, down, or Thinsulate.
+Clothing made of wool or synthetic (not cotton) fabric.
 These are good insulators and will prevent loss of body heat even when the fabric gets wet.

 Wind- and waterproof outer layers to keep you dry.

-Wool socks and waterproof boots that fit well.
+Wool or synthetic (not cotton) socks and waterproof boots that fit well.
 Socks, boots, and shoes must fit closely but not be tight or have any pressure areas.
 Smooth out all wrinkles in your socks when you put them on.